ku1ik/gratifier/README.md

 ## Installation

+### Step 1: Download

     $ curl -skL https://github.com/sickill/gratifier/raw/master/bin/gratifier >~/bin/gratifier
     $ chmod +x ~/bin/gratifier

 \* Make sure `~/bin` is in your `$PATH` or put `gratifier` script somewhere else on your `$PATH`.

+### Step 2: Symlink

+gratifier is a very thin wrapper around existing notification utility - it passes all its command-line arguments down to the actual utility.
+The only thing it adds is a proper command-line switch and image path for displaying avatar.

+Now, you must create a symlink to the gratifier script.
+The name of this symlink should include the name of your desktop notification utility.

+Here are some examples:

+    # Gnome/Unity
+    $ ln -s ~/bin/gratifier ~/bin/gratifier.notify-send

+    # KDE
+    $ ln -s ~/bin/gratifier ~/bin/gratifier.kdialog

+    # OSX
+    $ ln -s ~/bin/gratifier ~/bin/gratifier.growlnotify

+    # Some funky symlink names:
+    $ ln -s ~/bin/gratifier ~/bin/growlnotify-avatar
+    $ ln -s ~/bin/gratifier ~/bin/my-kdialog-with-gravatar

+Thanks to this symlink:

+* gratifier don't need to guess what utility you have installed (or choose one if you have let's say both notify-send and kdialog on Linux)

+* it gives you clear indication what utility it wraps thus saving you from confusion about command-line args you need to pass to it

 ## Usage

+Following usage examples are assuming you have `notify-send` as your notifier.
+Adjust script name and arguments to your environment.

+### No avatar

+Just invoke the script like in old, pre-gratifier days:

+    $ gratifier.notify-send "Hey you!"

-### Option 1: specifying email address
+### Avatar via email address

-If app that displays notification knows email address of user that triggered
+If you have email address of user that triggered notification invoke gratifier with `GRAVATAR_EMAIL` env variable like this:
-notification:

-    $ GRAVATAR_EMAIL=email@example.org gratifier "Notification title" "Notification body"
+    $ GRAVATAR_EMAIL=email@example.org gratifier.notify-send "Notification title" "Notification body"

-### Option 2: specifying nickname
+### Avatar via nickname

+You may want to use gratifier as a notifier for some app that doesn't have information about email addresses of the users (for example IRC client like_irssi_).

-If app that displays notification knows only nickname of user that triggered
+If you only have nickname of user that triggered notification invoke gratifier with `NICKNAME` env variable like this:
-notification:

-    $ NICKNAME=joe gratifier "Notification title" "Notification body"
+    $ NICKNAME=joe gratifier.notify-send "Notification title" "Notification body"

-In this scenario you need to edit `~/.gratifier/nicknames/joe` file and specify either email address you know for this nickname or path to avatar image.
+If it happens that app displaying notification doesn't know the email address of user "joe" but **you** know it just edit `~/.gratifier/nicknames/joe` file and specify his email there.
+This file will be created for you on first notification displayed for a nickname.
+Also, if you don't know joe's email but you have got his photo you can specify path to the image in the same file.

 ## Bugs